gopythongo/gopythongo/README.md

 GoPythonGo is a opinionated, extensible, well-structured and highly configurable implementation of the arrow that says "magic".

+GoPythonGo is built around 4 ideas:

+  1. Python applications should always be run from a virtual environment.
+  2. Builds should be as fast as possible, so Python Wheels should be used and should be cached.
+  3. Applications should be deployed using manageable binary artifacts, like DEBs, RPMs or Docker containers and it should be easy to switch between their type.
+  4. The binary artifacts should be as small as possible.

 **This is still under very active development.** Currently you can use it to build .deb packages to deploy virtual environments using Apt.
 It will use pbuilder or Docker to do so, it can auto-increment your version strings or integrate with other tools that do that, it can integrate with aptly to publish your packages to your server or Amazon S3.
 It